Towards Socially Intelligent Agents with Mental State Transition and Human Utility: Experiments

 \subsection{Baseline Models}

-Two BERT-based models proposed in the original LIGHT paper are used as strong baselines, which have kept the state-of-the-art performance on this task.

-\textbf{BERT Bi-Ranker} uses the BERT pre-trained language model to produce a vector representation for the context and a separate representation vector for each candidate.
-The representation is obtained by passing the hidden state corresponding to the [CLS] token from the last layer to an additional linear layer.
-Each candidate is assigned a score by the dot product between the context embedding and the candidate embedding.

-\textbf{BERT Cross-Ranker} concatenates the context string with each candidate and feeds the string to the BERT model instead.
-Each candidate is scored by computing a softmax function over the additional linear layer.
-The cross-ranker allows the model to attend to the context when encoding each candidate, building a context-dependent representation of each candidate.
-However, it is much more computationally expensive than the Bi-Ranker since the Bi-Ranker can cache the candidates for reuse.
+Two BERT-based models~\cite{urbanek-etal-2019-learning} are used as strong baselines, which have kept the state-of-the-art performance on this task. \textbf{BERT Bi-Ranker} produces a vector representation for the context and each candidate.
+Each candidate is assigned a score by the dot product between the context embedding and the candidate embedding. \textbf{BERT Cross-Ranker} concatenates the context string with each candidate and feeds the string to the BERT model instead.
+Compared with the bi-ranker, The cross-ranker allows the model to attend to the context when encoding each candidate.